How to reduce legal risk and reach more users

-Website requirements for accessibility can be traced directly back to the ADA, first passed in 1990.
-This was a civil rights law designed to mandate equality for all Americans with disabilities – equal access to services and employment, among a variety of other requirements.
-It also banned any type of discrimination against people with disabilities and required businesses to make reasonable changes to help those with disabilities.
-If you’ve walked into a lobby and seen wheelchair ramps as well as stairs for equal access, that’s likely the ADA at work.
-The requirements for the ADA are enforced by the U.S. Department of Justice (and the legal system, which we’ll talk more about below).
+Website requirements for accessibility can be traced directly back to the ADA, which was first passed in 1990.
+This was a civil rights law designed to mandate equality for all Americans with disabilities – equal access to services and employment, among various other requirements.
+It also banned any discrimination against people with disabilities and required businesses to make reasonable changes to help those with disabilities.
+If you’ve walked into a lobby and seen wheelchair ramps and stairs for equal access, that’s likely the ADA at work.
+The ADA requirements are enforced by the U.S. Department of Justice (and the legal system, which we’ll talk more about below).

-The ADA is divided into several sections of “Titles,” each designed to focus on different entities in the United States and what their requirements are.
+The ADA is divided into several sections of “Titles,” each designed to focus on different United States entities and their requirements.
 For most organizations, the applicable section is Title III, a.k.a Public Accommodations.
-In summary, Title III states that public accommodations with over 15 employees are required to make “reasonable modifications” to their operations so that people with disabilities can also use them.
-But what counts as a public accommodation?
-The ADA gives a variety of important examples of privately owned, leased, or operated facilities, including:
+In summary, Title III of the ADA states that public accommodations with over 15 employees must make “reasonable modifications” to their operations so that people with disabilities can use them.
+But what counts as places of public accommodation?
+The ADA gives a variety of essential examples of privately owned, leased, or operated facilities, including:

 - Hotels